 Parenthood - balance imbalances!

 In Denmark, today is Father’s Day.
 It’s also Constitutional Day.
-And speaking of the law, new legislation has been passed on maternity/paternity leave.
+And speaking of the law, new legislation on maternity/paternity leave was passed last year.
 Without going into the nitty gritty of this new statute, it means that for all babies born on or after 2nd August 2022, cohabiting parents, with certain exceptions, will share 48 weeks of leave with “barselsdagpenge” (paid leave) to be equally divided between them.

 For expat families, it’s not unusual that one parent is the main breadwinner; often, this is the father meaning that he doesn’t have opportunity to spend as much time and bond with his child(ren) as their other parent.
 As a consequence of this, many fathers are, rightly, concerned that their child(ren) will develop a stronger and deeper emotional bond with their mother.